Heirloom and Specialty Tomatoes and Peppers

 Our selection includes compact and Dwarf varieties (see description below) for those who want to plant in pots or small areas.
 A 5-gallon bucket with holes drilled in the bottom would provide plenty of room for one of these plants and offer fresh tomatoes for a long growing season.

-One of our favorite tomatoes in our test garden last year was the pineapple tomatillo.
+One of our favorite tomatoes in our test garden is the pineapple tomatillo.
 The plants produce hundreds of tiny, sugary sweet, pineapple flavored tomatillos in brown husks.
 They have a 2 week shelf life if left in the husk.
 The husk is removed before eating it.
 We made yellow tomato jelly and muffins with them.
 We packed them fresh in our lunch.
 They would make a beautiful tart, delicious chutney or a rocking salsa for fish.
-We strongly recommend you try this one and will have a good inventory of the plants.
+We strongly recommend you try this one and we will have a good inventory of the plants.

 The dwarf tomato varieties are perfect for a gardener with limited space, but a desire to enjoy the great quality and flavor of tomatoes from an open pollinated, indeterminate, heirloom variety.
 They thrive in a small 5 gallon container.
 The plants are very sturdy with thick, rugose foliage.
 Currently most patio tomato varieties are determinate and only set fruit for a short season and the tomatoes fall short on flavor.
 Dwarf varieties behave like indeterminate varieties in that they produce for the entire season.
 The dwarf plants are crosses between a handful of rare, old, dwarf heirlooms and their larger heirloom cousins.
 The Dwarf Tomato Breeding Project was launched by Craig LeHoullier and a handful of other tomato enthusiasts from around the world in 2006 resulting in select group of stabilized varieties that have just become available recently.
 We offer several varieties as starter plants and as larger patio plants.